 This shows how significant it can be in attracting the right people.
 Strong employer branding keeps people interested in what your company has to say, which then lets you influence people’s opinions about your company.
 This, in turn, can help you get the attention of top talent.

-Employer branding in recruitment
+Employer branding in marketing recruitment

 If your company has a strong brand, it will be an invaluable tool in getting the right people to want to work for you.
 Knowing what working life is like at your company will go a long way towards letting top talent visualise themselves there.